A Federated Learning Approach to Anomaly Detection in Smart Buildings: Experiments

 \begin{itemize} \item\textbf{Sensors Event Log Dataset:} Sensors data such as occupancy sensors, lights, thermometer and humidity are collected from 180 devices.
 These sensors are categorized into 5 different groups and are distributed all over the building.
 In our experiments, we select 1 million event logs with a window time of 4 months.
 We limit data collection to one particular season (summer in our case) to learn feature vectors of time and frequency domain variables for this specific period of the year.
 We believe that each season should be considered separately for better learning purposes.
 For example, the heating pattern during the winter season is different from the cooling stages during summer.
 We consider each sensor as a separate task and predict its activities such as drop in temperature, excessive energy usage and running water. \item\textbf{Energy Usage Dataset:} Energy data gathered from sensors measure the electricity consumed per device.
 In our case, appliances can represent any equipment that is connected to the building automation system and falls under the five aforementioned categories.
-The unit is measured in kW/h and can include a variety of appliances, including LED light bulbs, rooftop units and humidity sensors.
-The data are aggregated every 15 minutes, stored in the Energy Usage table, and then merged into the Event Log dataset based on sensor ID. \end{itemize}
+The unit is measured in kW/h for a variety of appliances, including LED light bulbs, rooftop units, humidity sensors, smart sensors that capture water leakage events, and occupancy activities around the building.
+The latter are sophisticated sensors, which are equipped with a smart dashboard for data analytics and different measuring tools to monitor important indicators related to indoor farms and laboratories.
+The data are aggregated every 15 minutes, stored in the Energy Usage table, and then merged into the Event Log dataset based on the sensor ID. \end{itemize}